Willi Castro Player Props: Twins vs. Orioles

 Willi Castro At The Plate

-- In 14 games this year (22.6%), Castro has picked up an RBI, including two games with multiple runs batted in.
+- Castro has driven in a run in 15 games this season (23.8%), including two games with multiple runs batted in.

+- In 25 of 63 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.